top of page

 Soar was inspired by a friend’s insights on the social challenges autistic individuals face in forming friendships and romantic relationships.

-Through further research, we discovered common struggles with social communication, sensory sensitivities, stigma, and a lack of inclusive spaces.
+Through further research, we discovered common struggles with Social communication, sensory sensitivities, stigma, and a lack of inclusive spaces.

 Our goal is to design a safe, supportive, and inclusive platform to help users connect, foster friendships, and build relationships by linking them to local community events.